Semiclassical inequalities for Dirichlet and Neumann Laplacians on convex domains: Introduction and main results

 \subsection{Semiclassical inequalities on convex domains}

 In the present paper we will investigate the validity of the conjectured inequalities \eqref{eq: Polya conjecture gamma} for \emph{convex} sets $\Omega$.

 One of the main results in this paper is that in the context of convex sets $\Omega \subset \R^d$ both the first and second inequality in~\eqref{eq: Polya conjecture gamma} extends to a range of $\gamma<1$.
-In the setting of convex sets this provides an improvement of the Berezin--Li--Yau and Kr\"oger inequalities, recalled as Fact 2 in the previous subsection.
+In the setting of convex sets this provides an improvement of the Berezin--Li--Yau and Kr\"oger inequalities.

 \begin{theorem} Fix any $d\geq 1$.
 There exists $\gamma <1$ such that for all open, bounded, convex $\Omega \subset \R^d$ and $\lambda \geq 0,$

 \end{theorem}

 \begin{theorem} Fix any $d\geq 1$.
 There exists $\gamma <1$ such that for all open, bounded, convex $\Omega \subset \R^d$ and $\lambda \geq 0,$